 Programs for Educators

-The Penn State Northern Tier Center, Towanda, offers a variety of graduate non-degree courses designed to meet the continuing education goals of teachers.
+The Penn State Northern Tier Center, Towanda, offers a variety of graduate non-degree courses and a Master's degree program, all designed to meet the continuing education goals of teachers.
 Courses are selected on the basis of their relevance to professional development requirements established by area school districts.
 Penn State is an approved Act-48 provider.
 View the Act 48 reporting instructions.

 Courses are scheduled evenings and week-ends at a variety of locations in the Bradford County region during the school year, and in condensed daytime formats during the summer months.